A new imaging technology lets scientists spy on the flurry of messages passed within cells as they do . . . potentially everything.

 Until now, most scientists could visualize only one or two of these intracellular signals at a time, says Howard Hughes Medical Institute Investigator Ed Boyden of the Massachusetts Institute of Technology.
 His team’s new approach could make it possible to see as many signals as you want – in real time, at once, Boyden says – giving researchers a more detailed view of cells’ internal discussions than ever before.

-In tests with neurons, the researchers examined five signals involved in processes such as learning and memory, Boyden and his colleagues report November 23, 2020, in the journal Cell.
+In tests with neurons, the researchers examined five signals involved in processes such as learning and memoryexternal link, opens in a new tab, Boyden and his colleagues report November 23, 2020, in the journal Cell.
 “You could apply this technology to all sorts of biological mysteries,” he says.
 “Every cell works due to all the signals inside it.”
 Because signaling contributes to all biological processes, a better means to study it could illuminate a host of diseases, from Alzheimer’s to diabetes and cancer.

 The team’s new approach is a breakthrough, says Clifford Woolf, a neurobiologist at Harvard Medical School who was not involved with the work.
 He plans to use it to examine how pain-sensing neurons become more sensitive in injury or illness.
 With the new imaging technology, he says “we can take apart what’s happening in cells in a way that just has not been possible before.”